Olymo/Doublel.QueryableBuilder/README.md

 In it's essence, it is a collection of extension methods for predicate building, sorting and paging - all the ever present boring things we have to write.
 Based on your use-case, there are several options to choose from.

+The tool was initialy designed for company's internal purposes, but we've figured out it could help someone else as well.
+If the example clicked for you, proceed to [building some queryes](https://github.com/Olymo/Doublel.QueryableBuilder/wiki/Building-Queries).
 ### Quick example
 Let's say you have a user storage you would like to query and it's exposed via the IQueryable<TestUser> interface.